HCL-TECH-SOFTWARE/appscan-cloud-cli/README.md

       --allowIntervention   [Optional] When set to true, our scan enablement team will step in if the scan fails, or if no issues are found, and try to fix the configuration.
 This may delay the scan result.
+                              This option is valid only for AppScan on CLoud scans.
                               Default: false
       --presenceId=<presenceId>
                             [Optional] For sites not available on the internet,